What is it?

 The serious bit

 It is estimated that on average at least 12 million fingers are lost each year through the misuse of power tools…we’re kidding.
-Although, the long and short of it is that these tools can be extremely dangerous to operate if untrained in power tool training.
+Although, the long and short of it is that these tools can be extremely dangerous to operate if untrained in safe use of power tools.
 Workers do lose fingers, they are electrocuted, and they do develop cancers.
 That’s why it’s so important to ensure your employees are trained on the safe use of power tools.

 The legal bit